 Yes!
 The Online Appointments feature was built exclusively within Jane and it is all provided within our secure infrastructure that meets our privacy standards.
 We are not white labeling a 3rd-party solution behind the scenes.

-We are using a standard that provides peer-to-peer audiovisual communication in most cases.
+We are using a standard that provides peer-to-peer audiovisual communication.
 This means that all the traffic flows directly between each user’s web browser and completely bypasses our servers.
 The traffic is also encrypted in transit and none of the data is stored anywhere at any time.
-Both clients and staff must be signed into their secure Jane account to access the Online Appointment.

 Will I be able to record audio or the chat communication?

-No video, audio or chat communication can be recorded during an Online Appointment session.
+Video, audio or chat communication cannot be recorded during an Online Appointment session.
 This approach ensures that this feature remains HIPAA compliant and addresses major privacy concerns around telehealth posed by clinics.

 Can the platform support group conferencing?